ibm-cloud-docs/codeengine/monitor.md

 ## Set up your {{site.data.keyword.mon_full_notm}} service instance
 {: #setup-monitor}

 To set up your {{site.data.keyword.codeengineshort}} customer metrics dashboards in {{site.data.keyword.mon_short}}, you must create a service instance and then enable Platform Metrics in the same region as the {{site.data.keyword.codeengineshort}} projects that you want to monitor.
 If you have deployments in more than one region, you must provision {{site.data.keyword.mon_short}} and enable platform metrics for each region.
+For more information, see [{{site.data.keyword.mon_short}} Getting started tutorial](/docs/monitoring?topic=monitoring-getting-started).
 {: shortdesc}

 To set up {{site.data.keyword.mon_short}},